By Scott Trout, Executive Vice President and Chief Operating Officer

 One of the major issues contributing to addiction among the retired is the litany of health issues that can complicate the abuse and make intervention more difficult.
 This can include diabetes, high blood pressure, psychological problems, reduced organ function and a host of other factors.
 The problem is that when you combine these health conditions with an active addiction, it makes treating that individual a complicated and risky venture.
 Depending on the level of physical dependence, some addiction facilities won’t even accept older adults due to the complexities involved in drug and alcohol detox and treatment.

 Enterhealth is well-suited to help older adults get the treatment they need.
 As older adults have such unique and challenging issues in addition to their addiction, treatment at Enterhealth Ranch always begins with a series of comprehensive medical and psychological assessments.

-These assessments include personality and neurocognitive testing, a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
+These assessments include personality and a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
 This in-depth look allows our board-certified physicians, psychiatrists and therapists to develop a highly personalized medical treatment plan.

-Of course, alcohol or drug detox alone is not addiction treatment.
+Of course, drug or alcohol detox alone is not addiction treatment.
 Rather, it is a technique used to get the substance safely out of a patient’s body so that proper addiction treatment may begin.
 After withdrawal stabilization, your loved one will be treated according to his or her personalized treatment plan.
 Recovery is a lifelong process – not a short-term cure – and should include education about the disease and development of coping skills to handle life’s challenges.

 Addressing Underlying Issues and Medical Concerns